forsaken-heart24/HorizonUX/src/bashScriptLoader/README.md

 ## What Does This Do?
 - This binary acts as a shell script loader.
-- Since we can’t directly run shell scripts, I made this as a workaround! >3
+- Since we can’t directly run shell scripts in init, I made this as a workaround! >3